-Cryptic pregnancies usually occur in women who have been on birth control methods such as contraceptive pills, tubal ligation (tubes tied to prevent the sperm from entering the fallopian tube), etc. These women come under the ‘least expected pregnancy category’ and experience common pregnancy symptoms such as fatigue and morning sickness mildly, or do not experience anything at all.
-These symptoms are mistaken as those of some other condition.
+Cryptic pregnancies or masked conception usually occur in women who have been on birth control methods, reached perimenopause, or have hormonal imbalances.
+These women come under the ‘least expected pregnancy category’ and experience common pregnancy symptoms such as fatigue and morning sickness mildly, or do not experience anything at all.
+These symptoms may be mistaken as those of some other condition.

 What Causes Cryptic Pregnancy?